 -Solomon's Throne (Takht-e Soleiman)

-Like the other structures of Pasargadae, this building was associated in local tradition with during the early Islamic centuries, by which time Pasargadae had long been derelict, and its relation to Cyrus the Great forgotten, people refused to believe that such imposing monuments could be the work of men, and ascribed their creation to jinns at the service of Solomon.
+Like the other structures of Pasargadae, this building was associated in local tradition during the early Islamic centuries, by which time Pasargadae had long been derelict, and its relation to Cyrus the Great forgotten, people refused to believe that such imposing monuments could be the work of men, and ascribed their creation to jinns at the service of Solomon.
 David Stronach, the British archaeologist, called this building the Citadel, and this name is amply substantiated.

 The Citadel is situated 3.2 km northeast of the Mausoleum of Cyrus.
 It stands on a natural hill over 50 m high; the hill dominates the surrounding plain.
 Excavations have revealed several phases of construction, including monumental stone masonry (presumably ordered by Cyrus); a palace, turrets, and some auxiliary structures organized around an inner court (probably completed by Darius I); and some vestiges remaining from Seleucid and early Islamic periods.